Olmsted Fellowship

 Overview

-The William W. Olmsted Editorial Fellowship for Trainees is a prestigious, competitive and virtual program designed to cultivate emerging leaders in radiologic scholarly communication and scientific publishing with an emphasis on radiology education.
+The William W. Olmsted Fellowship in Radiology Education Journalism is a prestigious, competitive and virtual program designed to cultivate emerging leaders in radiologic scholarly communication and scientific publishing with an emphasis on radiology education.

-This virtual fellowship lasts approximately one week and provides early-career radiology trainees with a mentored, immersive experience within RSNA’s publication and editorial activities.
+This virtual fellowship lasts approximately one week and provides early-career radiologists and trainees with a mentored, immersive experience within RSNA’s publication and editorial activities.
 Upon receipt of fellowship, recipients are invited to work with the editorial offices to tailor the fellowship to a specific journal/area of interest.

 The Olmsted Fellowship: